sarthtalati/v1.1-API-Documentation/source/includes/_product.md

 canonical_name | Retrieves the details of a specific size based on the cname.
-Cannonical names are reference names provided to a specific size type | Retrieves sizes of a specific type size_family | Retrieves all the sizes of the specified size family id | Retrieves the details of a specific size based on the soze id passed limit | Limits the number of entries to be retrieved
+Cannonical names are reference names provided to a specific size type | Retrieves sizes of a specific type size_family | Retrieves all the sizes of the specified size family id | Retrieves the details of a specific size based on the size id passed limit | Limits the number of entries to be retrieved